Nelson Provincial Museum: History

-Independence grew throughout the 1960s with the relocation of the Museum firstly to the former home of the Marsden family - Isel House, and subsequently to a concrete block construction, designed by Alex Bowman, which opened in 1973.
+Independence grew throughout the 1960s with the relocation of the Museum firstly to the former home of the Marsden family (Isel House), and subsequently to a concrete block construction, designed by Alex Bowman, which opened in 1973.

-In 1983 a Maori History Gallery was opened; the teaching space was modified in 1984 and in 1985/1986 a new workshop, storeroom and darkroom was completed.
+A Māori History Gallery was opened in 1983m the teaching space was modified in 1984, and in a new workshop, storeroom and darkroom was completed in 1986.

 The Nelson Institute, Nelson Public Library and Nelson Provincial Museum are the contemporary successors of The Literary and Scientific Institution of Nelson.

 The museum has been managed since 1965 by a myriad of committees representing the financial interests of a number of councils within the region.
 During 2000, Tasman Bays Heritage Trust was formed by Tasman District and Nelson City Councils, in partnership with the Iwi Trust Authorities of Te Tau Ihu as a move away from the traditional council administration system into an independent Trust Board, supported by both Nelson City Council and Tasman District Council.
 The new body was constituted as Tasman Bays Heritage Trust.

 In 2001 Tasman Bays Heritage Trust acquired a site on the corner of Hardy and Trafalgar Streets, Nelson, which formed part of the original Town Acre 445 block.
 In 2002 the Trust appointed Andrew Irving, of Ian Jack Architects (now Irving, Smith, Jack Architects) as project architect.
 In 2004 the tender for the project was awarded to Wilkes Construction, of Nelson, a fifth generation family construction firm.
 In 2005, after significant local and national support, the redeveloped museum was opened on the 200th anniversary of the Battle of Trafalgar.